 Laws and Building Codes

-It’s also worth knowing a head of time what kind of laws might effect the selling and buying of home-made goods, which most off-griders end up doing to some extent.
+It’s also worth knowing ahead of time what kind of laws might affect the selling and buying of homemade goods, which most off griders end up doing to some extent.

 Best Places to Live Off Grid in the USA

-Tennessee is simply a natural choice for off-griders.
-It has a warm, wet, long growing season.
-It has rich soil on the clay side, which is at least better than sandy soils to adjust.
+Tennessee is one of the best states for off grid living.
+It has a warm, wet, long growing season, and rich soil.
+Although the soil is a bit on the clay side, it’s at least better than sandy soils for agriculture.
 Fresh water runs down from the Appalachians, and land is cheap.